-Struggling French carmaker, Renault on Friday announced 15,000 job cuts worldwide as part of a 2 billion-euro cost-cutting plan over three years.
+Struggling French carmaker Renault on Friday announced 15,000 job cuts worldwide as part of a two billion-euro cost-cutting plan over three years.

-Renault said on Friday that nearly 4,600 jobs will be cut in France in addition to more than 10,000 in the rest of the world.
+Renault said on Friday that nearly 4,600 jobs would be cut in France in addition to more than 10,000 in the rest of the world.

-The group’s global production capacity will be revised from 4 million vehicles in 2019 to 3.3 million by 2024, the company said.
+The company said that the company’s global production capacity will be revised from 4 million vehicles in 2019 to 3.3 million by 2024.